apache/paimon/docs/content/engines/hive.md

 NOTE: If you are using HDFS, make sure that the environment variable `HADOOP_HOME` or `HADOOP_CONF_DIR` is set.

-## Quick Start with Paimon Hive Catalog
+## Flink SQL: with Paimon Hive Catalog

 By using paimon Hive catalog, you can create, drop, select and insert into paimon tables from Flink.
 These operations directly affect the corresponding Hive metastore.
 Tables created in this way can also be accessed directly from Hive.